atillaertas1/ankara_metro_graph/README.md

 - The layout can be adjusted in all versions:
   - Basic version: modify the `pos` parameter in the spring_layout function
   - Enhanced version: adjust the coordinate calculations in the `create_custom_layout()` function
 - Colors and visual properties can be modified in the visualization section

+Emrecan Gök / Atilla Ertaş